 We rely on fosterers to provide temporary homes for the animals in our care.
 Fostering an animal can help them recover from neglect, abuse, illness or injury - taking the first steps towards finding a new, loving forever home.

-When you foster a dog or cat you'll be freeing up space in our centres so that we can rescue more animals in desperate need.
+When you foster an animal you'll also be freeing up space in our centres so that we can rescue more animals in desperate need.

 Animal fostering is an important role.
 It helps to play a vital part in the rehabilitation of animals and helps improve their chance of finding a new home.

-Other animals don't cope well in an animal centre environment.
-This is where we need people to take them in to provide them with a real home, even if it is only on a temporary basis.
+Other animals don't cope well in an animal centre environment, or need to remain in our care for a long period of time whilst legal proceedings take place.
+This is where we need fosters to take them in to provide them with a real home, even if it is only on a temporary basis.

-It also gives people who would normally be unable to take in an animal long term due to other commitments, with an alternative.
+Fostering also gives people who would normally be unable to take in an animal long term, due to other commitments, with an alternative.